CjTouzi/repo_assignment/CODE_BOOK.md

 ```
 frequency_Body_Accelometer_Jerk_signal_Magnitude_Mean_value
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by gyroscope.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by accelometer.
 Variable represents average of the original mean value

 ```
 frequency_Body_Accelometer_Jerk_signal_Magnitude_Standard_deviation
 ```
-variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by gyroscope.
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by accelometer.
 Variable represents average of the original standard deviation value

 ```
 frequency_Body_Gyroscope_signal_Magnitude_Mean_value
 ```
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration  signal  mesured by gyroscope.
+Variable represents average of the original mean value

 ```
 frequency_Body_Gyroscope_signal_Magnitude_Standard_deviation
 ```
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration  signal  mesured by gyroscope.
+Variable represents average of the original standard deviation value

 ```
 frequency_Body_Gyroscope_Jerk_signal_Magnitude_Mean_value
 ```
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional body acceleration jerk signal  mesured by gyroscope.
+Variable represents average of the original mean value

 ```
 frequency_Body_Gyroscope_Jerk_signal_Magnitude_Standard_deviation
 ```
+variable above was calculated using the Euclidean norm and represent the magnitude of three-dimensional acceleration jerk signal  mesured by gyroscope.
+Variable represents average of the original standard deviation value